Protestant Bible: Current situation

 Since the 19th century changes, many modern editions of the Bible and re-printings of the King James Version of the Bible that are used especially by non-Anglican Protestants omit the Apocrypha section.
 Additionally, modern non-Catholic re-printings of the Clementine Vulgate commonly omit the Apocrypha section.
 Many re-printings of older versions of the Bible now omit the apocrypha and many newer translations and revisions have never included them at all.
 Sometimes the term "Protestant Bible" is used as a shorthand for a bible which only contains the 66 books of the Old and New Testaments.

-Although bibles with an Apocrypha section remain rare in protestant churches, more generally English Bibles with the Apocrypha are becoming more popular than they were and they may be printed as intertestamental books.
+Although bibles with an Apocrypha section remain rare in Protestant churches, more generally English Bibles with the Apocrypha are becoming more popular than they were and they may be printed as intertestamental books.
 Evangelicals vary among themselves in their attitude to and interest in the Apocrypha.
 Some view it as a useful historical and theological background to the events of the New Testament while others either have little interest in the Apocrypha or view it with hostility.
 However, all agree in the view that it is non-canonical.

 Books

 Protestant Bibles comprise 39 books of the Old Testament (according to the Jewish Hebrew Bible canon, known especially to non-Protestants as the protocanonical books) and the 27 books of the New Testament for a total of 66 books.
 Some Protestant Bibles, such as the original King James Version, include 14 additional books known as the Apocrypha, though these are not considered canonical.
 With the Old Testament, Apocrypha, and New Testament, the total number of books in the Protestant Bible becomes 80.
 Many modern Protestant Bibles print only the Old Testament and New Testament; there is a 400-year intertestamental period in the chronology of the Christian scriptures between the Old and New Testaments.
 This period is also known as the "400 Silent Years" because it is believed to have been a span where God made no additional canonical revelations to his people.

 These Old Testament, Apocrypha and New Testament books of the Bible, with their commonly accepted names among the Protestant Churches, are given below.
-Note that "1", "2", or "3" as a leading numeral is normally pronounced in the United States as the ordinal number, thus "First Samuel" for "1 Samuel".
+Note that a leading numeral is normally pronounced in the United States as the ordinal number, thus "First Samuel" for "1 Samuel".